PowerShell/PowerShell-RFC/Draft-Accepted/RFCXXXX-Using-IDisposables.md

     As a powershell developer/user,
-    I can enclose my disposable instances in a block, so that they are disposed when they are no longer needed.
+    I can enclose my disposable instances in a block, so that they are disposed automatically when they are no longer needed.

 ## User Experience